UbiquityRobotics/learn/misc/doc_standard/doc_standard.md

   with the page are colocated in the directory in the that has the markdown page.
   This means when the page is no longer needed, the entire directory can be deleted.

-* Dirctory Names:
+* Directory Names:
   If the directory is named `foo`, the markdown file should be need `foo.md`.
   Directory names should somewhat descriptive without getting overly long.
   For now directory names should be somewhere be 10 to 25 characters long.
   This is a guideline rather than a hard and fast rule.
-Do not label directories with chapter numbers (e.g. `chapter1`, `chapter2`, et.c) Directory names should be all lower case with underscores ('_') between words.
+Do not label directories with chapter numbers (e.g. `chapter1`, `chapter2`, etc.)
+  Directory names should be all lower case with underscores ('_') between words.
-  Long words like "documenatation" and "miscellaneous" can be sorted down to "doc" and "misc", respectively.
+  Long words like "documentation" and "miscellaneous" can be sorted down to "doc" and "misc", respectively.
 Do not do do vowel removal.
 Thus, shortening "documentation"  and "miscellaneous" down to "dcmnttn" and "mscllns" is not acceptable.